-At the Bay Addiction Detox Center, relapse prevention is an important part of our program.
-Treatment begins with detox, but it doesn’t end there.
+At the Bay Addiction and Detoxification Center, relapse prevention is a very important part of our program.
+It is imperative that appropriate support and skilled medical care is continued.
+Treatment begins with detoxification, but it doesn’t end there.
 Living life without drugs and alcohol is a lifelong process.

-We strongly advise that you incorporate a recovery program into your life which may include the following:
+It is a rop priortity that ypu incorporate a recoverry program into your life which may include the following:

 - Intensive Outpatient Program